 If you are trying to charge a standard NMC lithium-ion cell, then make sure you don't get a charger that only works for NiCd batteries.
-Similarly, if you are wanting to charge an LFP cell, make sure you don't get a charger that only works for NMC lithium-ion.
+Similarly, if you want to charge an LFP cell, make sure you don't get a charger that only works for NMC lithium-ion.

 Many chargers on the market support multiple battery types and that is ok, just make sure that one of the types of batteries that the charger supports is the one that you are looking to use it with.

 Some chargers take a really long time to charge larger cells.
 So, make sure that the charger you are looking to buy supports the charging currents that you will need to charge your batteries as quickly as you would like to.

 For example, if a charger can only charge a cell at 500ma, that means it will take over 10 hours to fully charge a 5Ah cell.
 So, if you are charging larger cells, you might want to find a charger that can support at least 1 amp of charging current.

 Number of Slots

 If you only need to charge or test a cell every once in a while then a single-slot or dual-slot charger or tester would work fine.
 But if you are someone who regularly works with batteries and will pretty much constantly be testing cells, a 4 or 8-slot device is a much more reasonable choice.

 If you are new to battery building or are just not super familiar with all of the terminologies involved, it can be somewhat overwhelming to find the best cell testers and chargers for 18650 and 21700 cells.